DNA and histone proteins are packaged into structures called chromosomes.

 The 22 autosomes are numbered by size.
 The other two chromosomes, X and Y, are the sex chromosomes.
 This picture of the human chromosomes lined up in pairs is called a karyotype.

 A chromosome is the organelle responsible for the physical transmission of hereditary information (see heredity) from one generation to the next.
-In bacteria and archaea, the chromosome consists of a single naked ring of DNA.
-In eukaryotes, each chromosome consists of a single linear DNA molecule composed of many genes.
+Among those responsible for establishing the connection between chromosomes and heredity was Calvin Bridges.

 Chromosomes are not visible in the cell's nucleus – not even under a microscope – when the cell is not dividing.